How laptops and tablets are allocated

 How devices are allocated

-The number of devices available to order through the service reflects the number of laptops and tablets we estimate are needed by each school, college or further education provider.
+The number of devices we’ve made available for you to order through the service reflects the number of laptops and tablets we estimate are needed by your school, college or further education institution.

 This calculation is based on: